sdiehl/wiwinwlh/tutorial.md

 Stackage
 -------

-Stackage is an alternative packaging repository that is an opt-in repository which mirrors a subset of Hackage.
+Stackage is an alternative opt-in packaging repository which mirrors a subset of Hackage.
 Packages that are included in Stackage are built in a massive continuous integration process that checks to see that given versions link successfully against each other.
 This can give a higher degree of assurance that the bounds of a given resolver ensure compatibility.

-Stackage releases are built nightly and there are long-term stable (LTS) releases.
+Stackage releases are built nightly and there are also long-term stable (LTS) releases.
 Nightly resolvers have a date convention while LTS releases have a major and minor version.
 For example:

 * `lts-14.22`
 * `nightly-2020-01-30`